In the second quarter of 2021, the preliminary working-day adjusted

 In the manufacturing sector the working day adjusted

-index excluding bonuses grew by 4.1% compared
+index excluding bonuses went up by 3.5% compared

 to the previous year’s quarter.
-Thus, it increased slightly stronger than the index including
+Thus, it increased more than the index

-trade; repair of motor vehicles and motorcycles
+employees G – wholesale and retail trade; repair of motor vehicles and motorcycles

-the LCI increased

-compared to the previous year’s quarter (wages and salaries
+the LCI increased by 4.0% compared to the previous year’s quarter (wages and salaries

 The working day adjusted index